Aditya-Babu-Tanmoy/KAAZ-ER-ADDA/README.md

 # 🧑‍💻 KAAZ-ER-ADDA: Freelancer & Job Matching System
+<h2>v0.1</h2>

-KAAZ-ER-ADDA (which translates roughly to "Workspace Hangout" or "Work Spot") is a simple Java Swing system designed to match **Freelancers** with available **Jobs** based on their respective skills and requirements.
+KAAZ-ER-ADDA (which translates roughly to "Workspace Hangout" or "Work Spot") is a simple Java Swing system designed to match Freelancers with available Jobs based on their respective skills and requirements.

 The core matching intelligence is powered by the **Google Gemini API**, which processes the current list of freelancers and jobs to find the optimal assignments.